AdaptivaHub/adaptiva-be/docs/requirements/data-cleaning.md

 - `app.models`: Pydantic models for request/response validation

 ## Notes
-- The enhanced cleaning service is backward compatible - the original `/cleaning/` endpoint remains unchanged
 - Column name normalization replaces spaces with underscores and special characters with empty strings
 - Smart fill uses median for numeric types and mode (most frequent value) for categorical types
 - Type detection checks column names for patterns like 'date', 'time', 'created', 'updated'
 - The operations log provides an audit trail for all cleaning actions
 - All cleaning operations are atomic - if any operation fails, changes are not persisted
+- Excel files support sheet-specific cleaning using composite keys (file_id:sheet_name)